vegaprotocol/documentation/docs/api/vega-wallet/reference/browser-extension/javascript-api.md

     * User chosen `name` for the key pair
     * Hex encoded `publicKey`

-After successfully connecting, users will select which keys and wallets they will allow to be seen and used by the connecting dApp.
+After successfully connecting, dApps can list keys that the user has allowed to be visible.
+The list may change over time and can therefore not be expected to be static.
 Only keys contained in the list are available for other operations such as `vega.sendTransaction`.
 Any errors thrown will be of [`?`](#?)

 ```js